-We continue to monitor the ongoing conflict in Israel and other unrest in the Middle East and are in close communication with MediWound leadership.
+We continue to monitor the ongoing military conflicts in the Middle East region involving Israel, and we are in close communication with MediWound leadership.
 MediWound's NexoBrid manufacturing operations are continuing and, as of the date of this disclosure, MediWound does not anticipate a material disruption to its ongoing supply of commercial NexoBrid to the United States.
-To the extent the war between Israel and Hamas intensifies or expands to include additional countries or militant groups in the region and MediWound's facilities in Israel are damaged or destroyed, travel to and from Israel is halted or inhibited, or significant key MediWound operational personnel are called to military service, MediWound's ability to continue to supply NexoBrid to the U.S. market could be disrupted.
+To the extent the conflicts in the Middle East region intensify or expand to include additional countries or militant groups and MediWound's facilities in Israel are damaged or destroyed, travel to and from Israel is halted or inhibited, or significant key MediWound operational personnel are called to military service, MediWound's ability to continue to supply NexoBrid to the U.S. market could be disrupted.
+As of the date of this report, we maintain an ample supply of NexoBrid at our U.S.-based third-party logistics provider.